• Skip to main content

 This dough is not your average pizza dough that requires proofing for 2+ hours or even overnight to achieve great flavorful results.
 However, if you have time, it gets better as it sits in the fridge.
 On day 3, you'll have the best authentic, rustic, and tasting pizzas ever, if you can wait that long.

 Regardless, this pizza dough recipe works if you're patient or in a hurry and your family is hangry for pizza.
+This pizza dough is also perfect to make my easy and quick buffalo chicken pizza.

 Follow this recipe, and you'll have an irresistibly soft crust in JUST TWO HOURS with only 15 minutes of prep time required.
 And if your in a real hurry, you can skip the second rise.